cpouchon/ORTHOSKIM/README.md

 ### 7.4 sequences capture

-The next step consists on capture all targeted sequences into these assemblies.
+The next step consists of capturing all targeted sequences into these assemblies.
 To do this, we run the `capture` mode with our different targets.

 ```
 (orthoskim-env) ./orthoskim -m capture -t chloroplast_CDS -c config_orthoskim.txt